pivovarit/parallel-collectors/README.md

 The main entry point is the `com.pivovarit.collectors.ParallelCollectors` class - which follows the convention established by `java.util.stream.Collectors` and features static factory methods returning custom `java.util.stream.Collector` implementations spiced up with parallel processing capabilities.

+By default, collectors use Virtual Threads, but you can optionally provide a custom `Executor` instance for more control.
+When using a custom `Executor`, you are responsible for its lifecycle management.

 All parallel collectors are one-off and must not be reused.

 ## Choosing the Right Collector